fundacali/Design-of-2GHz-Halfwave-Dipole/README.md

 # Design-of-2GHz-Halfwave-Dipole

-This repository contains my first project using the **CST Studio Suite** software.
 The main goal was to learn how to design and model a simple **Half-Wave Dipole Antenna** for electromagnetic simulation.

 ## Design Details